 In January I find I’m at my most motivated when it comes to being frugal.
 After the excess of Christmas and the great declutter that comes afterward, I’m more than ready to scale right back and save some money.

-- I challenged myself to a no spend month, buying only what was essential or budgeted for.
+I challenged myself to a no-spend month, buying only what was essential or budgeted for.
 I’m happy to report I’ve stuck to it.
 I avoided the temptation of all the pretty new season things in the shops.
 My prize £250 gift card did arrive so I have treated myself a little but I’m not counting that as it didn’t come out of the budget.

-- After having a huge declutter I managed to sell some things and make some extra money to put in our holiday pot.
+After having a huge declutter I managed to sell some things and make some extra money to put in our holiday pot.
 I used Zeek to sell some unwanted gift vouchers and Ziffit to get rid of some books and DVDs.
 I’ve also sold some little bits on the local Facebook selling pages.
 I have a few larger more expensive items to sell so I’m trying to figure out the best way to do it.

-- My eldest daughter Jess gave me a huge bag of second-hand clothing for Jake.
+My eldest daughter Jess gave me a huge bag of second-hand clothing for Jake.
 There were loads of goodies inside like pajamas, fleeces, and tops which you can never have too many of.
 Lots are the next size up so I will be storing them for next year.

-- As we have had to use the central heating a lot more than we usually do I’ve been busy trying to reduce how much electricity we use.
+As we have had to use central heating a lot more than we usually do I’ve been busy trying to reduce how much electricity we use.
 I’ve been running around after Chris and the kids turning lights and sockets off that aren’t in use.
 Do you live with one of those people who think you need every light on in the house, you have my sympathies.

-- I have actually managed to stick to a meal plan and shopping list this month.
+I have actually managed to stick to a meal plan and shopping list this month.
 I’ve gone for simple meals that are quick to prepare and make.
 This means that I haven’t been tempted to indulge in a takeaway.